 Under Magno’s guidance, Richard and John began making preparations for the numerous tasks before them.
 According to John Boothroyd, “That entire Summer, Richard and I did a lot of work.
 Frequency search, naming the station, and ordering the equipment.”
 With the assistance of a top-flight engineer, they also had to secure licenses, studio space, and more minute items such as records.
 They were starting a radio station from scratch, which was no easy feat.

-The students raffled off the snow mobile.
+The students raffled off the snowmobile.
 According to Russ, “We just sold tickets a bundle…thousands of them.
 I believe that gave us a lot of money.
-That bought us our control panel.”
-With this raffle money and a donation by the Maynard School Committee, as well as old equipment from several radio stations, WAVM was part way there.
+That brought us our control panel.”
+With this raffle money and a donation from the Maynard School Committee, as well as old equipment from several radio stations, WAVM was part way there.

 Digital Equipment Corporation, which began in Maynard, also had a helping hand in the creation of WAVM.
 They allowed David Knight, an engineer from D.E.C., to spend a lot of time at the station.
 He advised the students and took the lead in all technical aspects.
 Furthermore, when the station was finally equipped, Knight walked the students through the process.

 While David Knight was wiring the studio–“jury-rigging” according to Russ Arena–, John Boothroyd and the other students were attending to studio details.
 John said, “We all picked out carpet, paint, chairs, etc.” They had been given Joe Magno’s office for the radio booth and small office, and the A/V storage room for the record room.
 According to Joe Magno, “Steve Desy [At the time, the M.H.S.
 Industrial Arts Teacher] built the studio” including a partition between the radio booth and the office.
 The area was small but sufficient.